·9 min read

 SituationBest Relief OptionAction

-Loss this year, no prior profitsCarry forwardLosses preserved for future
+Loss this year, no prior profitsCarry forwardLosses preserved (box 160 or box 285)

-Group company has profitsGroup reliefFile CT600B for both companies
+Group company has profitsGroup reliefFile CT600C for both companies

 Capital lossCarry forwardSet against future gains only